FAQ: Quality Assurance Program

 • Annual review of consolidated patient/peer feedback surveys data and themes (surveys are optional) – 1 hour

-• Module-based learning activities each focused on a specific BCCOHP Professional or Practice Standard (2-3 activities) – 1-2 hours per module
+• Module-based learning activities each focused on a specific BCCOHP Professional or Practice Standard (2-3 modules) – 1-2 hours per module

 • Component C will be managed on an individual basis if and when an oral health professional is required to complete it.
 Times will vary.